-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-The unique ID of this BHO is 89731480-D47D-4DC4-8A36-BAAE55E094C5.
-Program has no file description.
+IDs used by this BHO include 89731480-D47D-4DC4-8A36-BAAE55E094C5.
+The software has no file description.
 The program is not visible.
 The file is an unknown file in the Windows folder.
-Iexplore.dll is able to monitor Internet browser.
-The file is not a Windows core file. iexplore.dll seems to be a compressed file.
+Iexplore.dll is able to monitor web browsers.
+The file is not a Windows core file. iexplore.dll appears to be a compressed file.
 Therefore the technical security rating is 64% dangerous.

 Recommended: Identify iexplore.dll related errors

-If iexplore.dll is located in the folder C:\Windows\System32, the security rating is 97% dangerous.
-The file size is 15,360 bytes (50% of all occurrences) or 81,920 bytes.
+If iexplore.dll is located in the C:\Windows\System32 folder, the security rating is 98% dangerous.
+The file size is 15,360 bytes (66% of all occurrences) or 81,920 bytes.
 There is no information about the author of the file.
 The program is not visible.
+Iexplore.dll is able to record keyboard inputs.
 The service has no detailed description.
-It is not a Windows system file. iexplore.dll is able to record inputs.
+It is not a Windows core file.
+Iexplore.dll is able to record keyboard and mouse inputs.

-If iexplore.dll is located in a subfolder of "C:\Documents and Settings", the security rating is 60% dangerous.
+If iexplore.dll is located in a subfolder of the user's profile folder, the security rating is 60% dangerous.
 The file size is 13,312 bytes.
-There is no description of the program.
-The program is not visible.
-File iexplore.dll is able to change the behavior or monitor Internet Explorer.
-File iexplore.dll is not a Windows system file. iexplore.dll seems to be a compressed file.
+There is no file information.
+The program has no visible window.
+The iexplore.dll file is able to monitor web browsers.
+Iexplore.dll is not a Windows system file. iexplore.dll appears to be a compressed file.